ma-ha/Azure-Alert-Webhook-to-Redmine/README.md

 # AzureAlert-Webhook-to-Redmine
 Webhook for Microsoft Azure alerts to create issue (bug) in Redmine automatically.

+Requirements: You need an PHP enabled web server.
+I use an Azure VM with Ubuntu 16.04 LTS, Apache 2.4.18 and PHP 7.0.4.

 ## Installation
 It's easy and can be done in 3 min.

 On the the (Redmine) server (Azure VM):